clairesunstudio/clairesun-netlify-app-new/src/pages/project/facebook-fan.md

 ## Inspirations

-“Useless” and “machine” are inherently a pair of contrary concepts.
+“Useless” and “machine” are a pair of inherently contrary concepts.
 Influential artist, designer and innovator Bruno Munari first married these two words together by calling his inventions the “useless machine”.
 Although they were functionally “useless”, they were not without a purpose.
 His work was intended to “re-establish the long-lost contact between art and the public, between living people and art as a living thing.”

 As designers, we are trained in design thinking, programmed to design for usability, functionality and efficiency.
 Centering around consumer needs and catering to the market interest have become our natural instincts.
-The Facebook Fan is taking a step back from the notion of design.
-Its functionality is excessive, however it provides some food for thoughts on the underlying social values and judgement systems in this social media era.
+The Facebook Fan is taking a step back from the notion of consumer design — its functionality is excessive and useless, however it provides some food for thoughts on the underlying social values and judgement systems in this social media era.

-<div class="youtubeWrapper" style="max-width:800px"><iframe width="100%" src="https://www.youtube.com/embed/jjqPoa0heMM??rel=0" frameborder="0" allowfullscreen></iframe></div>
+<div class="youtubeWrapper" style="max-width:800px"><iframe width="100%" src="https://www.youtube.com/embed/jjqPoa0heMM???rel=0" frameborder="0" allowfullscreen></iframe></div>